 The Product Portfolio origin story

-The idea was that of determining the share of cash to allocate for each product, based also on how much future cash potential each product had.
+The idea was that determine the share of cash to allocate for each product, also based on how much future cash potential each product had.

 Assumptions underlying the Product Portfolio theory